-- Organise for and carry out trial observation and support to the community-based HRDs and their legal team on 29th February 2016 at the Krabi Provincial Court, when it will hold a Special Hearing to consider the challenge filed by the Khlong Sai Pattana community members to the ALRO eviction orders;
+- Organize for and carry out trial observation and support to the community-based HRDs and their legal team on 29th February 2016 at the Krabi Provincial Court, when it will hold a Special Hearing to consider the challenge filed by the Khlong Sai Pattana community members to the ALRO eviction orders;

-- Organise for and carry out trial observation and support to Uncle Chai’s family, their legal team, and the SPFT, for the verdict of the Wieng Sra Provincial Court on 15th March 2016, and any further legal action taken to work towards justice for Uncle Chai;
+- Organize for and carry out trial observation and support to Uncle Chai’s family, their legal team, and the SPFT, for the verdict of the Wieng Sra Provincial Court on 15th March 2016, and any further legal action taken to work towards justice for Uncle Chai;

 - Call on the Thai state to undertake exhaustive and independent investigations into the attacks against all human rights defenders, and to punish their perpetrators, as a fundamental means of preventing such attacks;